hydropero/hydropero.github.io/_posts/2021-01-13-ITInfrastructureProgramPart 1.md

 # Virtual Infrastructure Lab 1

 Part 1 of this series will focus on building the virtual environment from which we'll be installing our operating systems, roles, and services.
+One thing I want you to keep in mind while working through this and subsequent lab is: Attempt to work through issues!
+Don't waste two hours of your time on something, but given a solid try, and contact me only after that's failed.
+I've tried to be thorough in my documentation, but it is not exhaustive.
+There may be things I've overlooked or mistakes on your side.
+I would go so far as to say it's a good thing when you run across issues, you need the ability to work through problems.
+Problem-solving is an incredibly important part of working in IT, and most fields for that matter.
+That's it, I wish you the best of luck!

-Below is a list of computing requirements that I prefer your PC meet/exceed, however I've linked a site with a comprehensive list of the absolute minimum requirements as well.
+Below is a list of computing requirements that I prefer your PC to meet/exceed, however I've linked a site with a more comprehensive list of the absolute minimum requirements as well.

 | [**Prerequisites**](https://www.techrepublic.com/article/virtualbox-everything-the-pros-need-to-know/#:~:text=Minimum%20system%20requirements%20are%3A,start%20at%2010%20GB%20each.) |
 | :---:    |